-The original packaged instant ramen was introduced into the market in 1966, and today the Charumera series is also available in various flavors of cup ramen.
+The original packaged instant ramen was introduced into the market in 1966, and today, the series has various flavors of cup ramen.

-Recently, Myojo released instant ramen bowls using Japan’s local seasonings from its Charumera line, one of which I actually purchased the other day at a supermarket for the blog article.
+Myojo recently released instant ramen bowls with Japan’s local seasonings from its Charumera line,

-Next, the making of this instant ramen bowl is as follows.
+Next, the cooking of this instant ramen is as follows.

 First, put the contents of the silver packet into the bowl.

-Close the lid and let the noodles sit and cook for 3 minutes.
+Close the lid and let the noodles steep for 3 minutes.

-This Charumera ramen has a somewhat thick whitish broth packed with the umami from chicken bones, while the noodles are thin just like other regular Charumera ramens.
+This ramen has a thick whitish broth packed with the umami from chicken bones.

-As this Japanese product indicates, in general, Yuzu Kosho works well with noodle soups.
-Hence, if you are interested, why not try the pungent citrus paste with various noodle soups you like? and enjoy different tastes!
+If interested, why not try the citrus paste with various dishes you like?
+And enjoy different tastes!